petertengg/petertengg.github.io/Trading/_posts/2025-10-14-puell-multiple.md

 title: "Crypto Market Indicators Part 1: Puell Multiple and Its Improvements"
 date:   2025-10-14 09:00:00 +0200
 published: true
-excerpt: We will have a look at Puell Multiple, its shortcomings and possible approaches to overcome those
+excerpt: We will have a look at the Puell Multiple, its shortcomings and possible approaches to overcome those
 toc: true
 toc_label: "Table of Contents"
 toc_sticky: true